Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 Perhaps you’ve wondered about this practice yourself.
 Maybe you’ve lost a loved one and instinctively felt their presence still watching over you, or maybe you’ve turned to a trusted mentor for wisdom in times of struggle.
 The Catholic understanding of the Communion of Saints takes these natural human experiences and places them in the light of faith—showing us that we are never alone.

 This article explores the biblical, theological, and historical foundations of why Catholics turn to the saints for guidance and intercession, focusing on the inspirational role of the saints rather than miraculous claims.
+Of course, for the ultimate guide, turn to the Catechism of the Catholic Church.
+I prefer this version, put out by the USCCB

 The Communion of Saints: A Biblical and Catechetical Foundation